BFPC Logo Frequently Asked Questions:

 There are a few reasons why boarding your pet really has their best interest in mind, especially over somebody just checking in on them a couple of times a day.
 Here are some of those reasons:

-Also, left unattended for many hours between a caregiver's visits, your perfectly well behaved pet could become mentally bored and adopt a destructive behavior, possibly injuring themselves.
+Left unattended for many hours between a caregiver's visits, your perfectly well behaved pet could become mentally bored and adopt a destructive behavior, possibly injuring themselves.

 In conclusion, boarding your pet should not be thought of any differently than sending a child to camp.
 They are more adaptable than we often give them credit for.